The Real Housewives of Beverly Hills season 4

 The fourth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from November 4, 2013 to April 7, 2014, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kim Richards, Kyle Richards, Lisa Vanderpump, Brandi Glanville, Yolanda Hadid, Carlton Gebbia and Joyce Giraud.
 The season consisted of 23 episodes.

 Gebbia and Giraud were not asked back after the fourth season.

-The seasons executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.
+The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 Production and crew

 The Real Housewives of Beverly Hills was officially renewed for a fourth season in June 2013, with the full cast, premiere date and trailer being announced in September 2013.

 The season premiere "A Catered Affair to Remember" was aired on November 4, 2013, while the nineteenth episode "Are You My Friend?" served as the season finale, and was aired on March 10, 2014.